-Motorola Edge 20 Review – Slimmest 5G Phone With A Premium Edge
+Motorola Edge 20 Review

 In a try to recapture its lost market share in India, Motorola has launched a killer smartphone.
 The Motorola Edge 20 is a mid-range phone that packs some good specifications and a decent camera setup.
 Motorola is trying to compete with companies like OnePlus, RealMe and Poco from Xiaomi, which have successfully captured the mid-range market of India.
 And at a price tag of Rs.
 30,000 this is the first decent phone launched by the company in India.

 Also Read: 9 things to do with your new Android phone

 I tried the Motorola Edge 20 for a week and here is my Review on the Motorola Edge 20.
 Do give it a read.

 Motorola Edge 20 Pricing in India, Variants, Availability

 Motorola Edge 20 is a fully featured 5G smartphone and is powered by the Qualcomm Snapdragon 778G processor, 8GB RAM, and 128GB storage.
 The company has launched only one variant, and there is no other storage or RAM option available in India.
 The phone is available in two color options Frosted Pearl and Frosted Emerald.

 Priced at Rs.
 29,999 in India, Motorola Edge 20 is available on Flipkart and leading retail stores.